-- Confidentiality

-- -The data is not encrypted

-- Communication between the stub resolver (i.e: your OS/desktop) and the caching resolver.

-For this, you would have to use TSIG, SIG(0), or you will have to trust your resolver

-- -It performs all validation on your behalf
+- Confidentiality - -The data is not encrypted - Communication between the stub resolver (i.e: your OS/desktop) and the caching resolver.
+For this, you would have to useTSIG (but not standardized), or you will have to trust your nearest resolver... - -... it performs all validation on your behalf